RailonA/DogGrooming-Appointment-Frontend/README.md

 - Jest

 ### Features
-- Viewing the list of trips
+- Viewing the list of services
-- Viewing a trip's details
-- Viewing a user's details(info, reservations made)
+- Viewing a user's details(info, appointment made)
-- Making reservation for a trip
+- Making appointment for a service
 - Login / Logout / Signup
 - Modal messages of success/failure